By Melissa Fossum

 The City of Prague Philharmonic

-Dr. Strangelove: Music From the Films of Stanley Kubrick
+Dr. Strangelove: Music From the Films

 Ever since he ensured that the thunderous blast of Richard Strauss' "Also Sprach Zarathustra" and the gentle lilt of Johann Strauss' "On the Beautiful Blue Danube" would be associated with twirling spacecrafts and floating fetuses, it's been clear that the late Stanley Kubrick had a gift for selecting the perfect music to accompany his cinematic visions.
 The soundtrack to his unfortunate swan song, Eyes Wide Shut, is no exception.
 The album begins with the film's signature piece, "Musica Ricercata II" by modernist Transylvanian composer György Ligeti.

 Like the movie in which it's heard at least once too often, this work for solo piano, much of which is plunked out by a single finger, is slow, attenuated and one-note.
 Also like the film, the Ligeti piece, performed by Dominic Harlan, has an undeniably eerie force.
 It's to be played "Mesto, rigido e cerimoniale," and the pianist certainly can't be accused of shirking this interpretation.
 But the result, sadly, is pretty characteristic of the album as a whole -- austere and respectable, but not durably listenable.